nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/collections/_technologies/professional-scrum.md

 ## First Principals of Scrum

-- Transparency: It is the enabling principle to build trust among Scrum Team members, the stakeholders, and the organization in general.
+- **Transparency**: It is the enabling principle to build trust among Scrum Team members, the stakeholders, and the organization in general.
 Without trust, no one can handle the complexity of product development.
-- Self-organization: Problems are best solved by those closest to it; it is key to autonomy and thus accountability and overcoming the industrial paradigm.
+- **Self-organization**: Problems are best solved by those closest to it; it is key to autonomy and thus accountability and overcoming the industrial paradigm.
 Scrum Values: Without courage, openness, and respect, there is no transparency.
-- Quality: Nothing great has ever originated from substandard, mediocre work, and a lack of craftsmanship.
+- **Quality**: Nothing great has ever originated from substandard, mediocre work and a lack of craftsmanship.
 (I consider “done” an attribute of quality.)

 ## Wording of the Scrum Guide